 - Wingate v Butterfield Trust (Bermuda) Limited WTLR 357; costs at WTLR 543.
 Successful Bermuda application by a beneficiary for disclosure; addressing questions relating to investment of trust assets.

-Adam was named as one of e-Private Client's Top 35 Under 35 lawyers in 2015.
-He is a full member of STEP.
+Adam is a full member of STEP and was a Top 35 Under 35 for e-Private Client.
 Adam lectures widely in the area of Contentious Trusts and Estates and has written a large number of articles and chapters for publications.

 "Adam Carvalho has learnt well from the wise heads at the firm and is now really coming into his own, demonstrating very sound judgement and instincts and an encyclopedic knowledge of this area."
 Legal 500